troyc03/CSUF-Lagrangian-Double-Pendulum/README.md

 ## Plots

-- You should have generated three graphs total: one for angular velocity, one for angular acceleration and then the 2D model of the pendulum itself.
+- You should have generated three graphs total: one for angular velocity, one for angular acceleration and then the 2D model of the pendulum itself (see example below).

 ![image](https://github.com/user-attachments/assets/2d8db2bd-cb14-45aa-9e52-dd48b73be5e8)